Nant Y Garw Mine

 Map Ref SN

-This structure is partly buried by spoil, but consists of a stone revetted platform measuring 15 x 13m, with the remains of a machine base in the middle and a series of timber tanks and launders along the north-east extemal wall.
+This structure is partly buried by spoil, but consists of a stone revetted platform measuring 15 x 13m, with the remains of a machine base in the middle and a series of timber tanks and launders along the north-east external wall.

 Green's Processing Mill